When is the 2020 Goring 10k?

-The next Goring 10k will take place on Sunday 3rd March 2019 - two weeks before the Reading Half.
+The next Goring 10k will take place on Sunday 15th March 2020 - three weeks before the Reading Half.
 The race will start at 11.00am with check-in from 9.00am.

 What is the deadline for entering online?